 Your classroom environment can be tailored to help ensure that classroom instruction serves students with all types of learning styles and accommodates students with disabilities.

 A student’s need for accommodations may be minimized through the use of universal design for learning.
 Universal design promotes an equitable, flexible, fully accessible learning environment designed to meet the needs of diverse learners using multiple means of engagement, expression and representation.

 Universal Design Suggestions

-- Using the Tegrity lecture-capture system, which eliminates the need for notetakers
+- Using Panopto (lecture capture), which helps eliminate the need for Notetakers

 - Using captioned videos, films and other audio presentations

 - Giving verbal descriptions of visual aids and graphics

 - Using multiple teaching methods, including lecture, discussion, hands-on activities, Web-based work and fieldwork

 - Providing multiple methods for students to demonstrate knowledge, such as demonstrations, presentations and portfolios